ArcGIS Living Atlas

 Make a hurricane map

-Follow these steps to make your own hurricane map in a minute or less.
-Just follow this workflow:
+Follow these steps to make your own hurricane map in a minute, maybe less.
+This tutorial will cover the following:

 You can also try ready-to-use apps like Hurricane Aware and Hurricane Public Information Map.

-Step 2 — Select Living Atlas from the drop-down list.
+Step 2 — Choose Living Atlas from the Add layer drop-down.

-Step 3 — Enter “hurricane” in search to locate matching layers from the Living Atlas.
-Locate the Active Hurricanes, Cyclones and Typhoons layer and click (+) to add it to the map.
+Step 3 — Enter “hurricane” in search to locate matching layers from Living Atlas.
+Locate the Active Hurricanes, Cyclones and Typhoons layer and click [+ Add] to add it to the map.

 Living Atlas search

-Tip: To learn more about any layer, click the layer title to View item details.
+Tip: To learn more about any layer, click the layer card to view the item information, such as overview, description, and more.
+Click View item at the bottom to open the full item pages.

 From the Active Hurricanes item details you will learn that the layer shows the observed path, forecast track, and intensity of tropical cyclone activity (hurricanes, typhoons, cyclones) from the National Hurricane Center (NHC) and Joint Typhoon Warning Center (JTWC).
 The source is checked for updates every 15 minutes using the aggregated live feed methodology.